Nissan Juke: Juke-R

 The Juke-R is a limited production run Juke with the drivetrain, chassis, and the 3.8-litre VR engine from the Nissan GT-R that produces 545 hp.
 The car was developed after hours by a group of Nissan engineers and motorsport engineering company RML Group (a Nissan partner); the production was handled by tuners Severn Valley Motorsport.
-Although Nissan planned to produce 17 or 23 units, only a total of five Juke-Rs were produced.
-Two of those five were kept by Nissan, meaning only three examples were actually sold.
+Although Nissan planned to produce 17 or 23 units, only a total of two Juke-Rs were produced; one right-hand-drive, and one left-hand-drive.

 Infiniti ESQ

 Beginning in 2014, the Juke has been sold in China as the Infiniti ESQ.
 Debuted at 2014 Chengdu Auto Show, it is based on the pre-facelift Juke Nismo with its upgraded suspension, aero enhancements and 18-inch wheels.
 It uses the turbocharged 1.6-litre four-cylinder engine with 147 kW.

-As of 2016, the ESQ is the only Infiniti model not to have a name beginning with the letter Q.